Image

 What Are Common Defenses Against Child Pornography Charges in Jasper County, MO?

-The Combs Waterkotte skilled Jasper County, MO child pornography defense team has a combined 60-plus years of experience defending clients throughout Jasper County, MO in cases just like yours.
+The Combs Waterkotte skilled Jasper County, MO child pornography defense team boasts a collective experience of over 60 years, dedicated to defending clients in Jasper County, MO in cases similar to yours.
 While each case presents its own unique circumstances, our attorneys employ various defense strategies, including:

-Your Combs Waterkotte defense attorney will work to establish that you were not aware of possessing child porn.
-Call us now at (314) 900-HELP or contact us online.
+Your Combs Waterkotte defense attorney can establish the most important factor – that you didn’t possess child pornography to your knowledge.
+Give us a call today at (314) 900-HELP or contact us online.

 Accidental Possession Defense